 In September 2020, Dervilia Roche was announced as Dublin’s first Historian-in-Residence for Children, a role that involves bringing history and Dublin to life with children, planting the seeds for a lifelong connection to history.

-The year-long residency, which is based in Richmond Barracks, Inchicore is part of the Dublin City Council Culture Company Creative Residencies programme and is in partnership with Dublin City Libraries.
+Initially a one-year residency, it was extended to September 2022.
+Based in Richmond Barracks, Inchicore, is part of the Dublin City Council Culture Company Creative Residencies programme and is in partnership with Dublin City Libraries.

 Working with children aged 9 – 12, the project seeks to provide space, opportunity and resources to help them uncover the stories of our city and its people, bringing the past to life by finding new and creative ways to engage and connect through history.